snwfdhmp/RoadMap/README.md

 Welcome to my RoadMap !

-It's currently under development so you may find some bugs in the .md files.
+It's currently under development so you may find some bugs in the .md files and consider too that a lot of infos are missing.

 I'm trying to get it updated as regularly as possible.